 If you’re experiencing symptoms of a rotator cuff injury, your physician will do a physical examination of your shoulder by testing your range of motion.
 If a tear is suspected, the doctor will likely order X-Rays or an MRI to confirm the diagnosis.

-Treatment starts in a conservative manner: Physical therapy is helpful to regain muscle strength and most people recover from injury this way.
+Treatment starts in a conservative manner: Physical therapy is helpful in regaining muscle strength and most people recover from injury this way.
 However, your doctor may also recommend anti-inflammatory medications and cortisone injections.
-As a last resort, if there is no considerable improvement after consistent conservative treatment, the doctor may discuss surgery.
+As a last resort, the doctor may discuss surgery if there is no considerable improvement after consistent conservative treatment.

 Home remedies for treating pain and discomfort associated with a rotator cuff injury include the RICE method: Rest, Ice, Compression, and Elevation.
 When applying ice, do so for 10 minutes at a time and compress with an elastic bandage.

 Stretching exercises will help to preserve your range of motion.
 It is important to note that you should only do these exercises if your medical provider has cleared you to do so.

 While some people prefer to power through the pain, getting treatment for a rotator cuff injury is crucial.
 Failing to do so could result in frozen shoulder, permanent loss of full range of motion, or degeneration of soft tissue around the shoulder joint.